acharrex/magento2-extension-ajax-layered-navigation/README.md

 This extension enhances the default layered navigation with fast AJAX approach.

-When a filter is selected from the layered navigation block, the page is automatically reloaded in AJAX, making the browsing more comfortable for the user and performing a significant speed increase.
+When a filter is selected from the layered navigation block, the page is automatically reloaded with AJAX, making the browsing more comfortable for the user and performing a significant speed increase.

 ## Requirements